jmatuskey/hstdputils/README.md

 #### Run command for laptop hstdputils pip installs;  CAL code not included

+For offsite laptop use.
+Downloads required files from STScI CRDS:

 ```
 hstdputils-remote-process  <ipppssoot's...>
 ```

-For offsite laptop use.
-Downloads required files from STScI CRDS.
+For onsite use.
+Uses onsite serverless configuration and /grp/crds/cache:

 ```
 hstdputils-onsite-process  <ipppssoot's...>
 ```

-For onsite use.
-Uses onsite serverless configuration and /grp/crds/cache.
+Just run whatever command is given in the container, do not assume hstdp-process will be called:

 ```
 hstdputils-docker-run-container <command...>
 ```

-Just run whatever command is given,  do not assume hstdp-process.
+Run hstdp-process in a local container, for testing outside batch schedulers.
+Use "none" for output-bucket and batch-name to avoid S3 results copy-out.

 ```
 hstdputils-docker-run-pipeline <output-bucket> <batch-name> <ipppssoot's...>